fomantic/Fomantic-UI-SASS/README.md

 `fomantic-ui-sass` is an Sass-powered version of [Fomantic UI](https://github.com/fomantic/Fomantic-UI) and ready to drop into Rails, Compass, or Sprockets.
 It was forked from [`semantic-ui-sass`](https://github.com/doabit/semantic-ui-sass) to track Fomantic UI, a community fork of Semantic UI, and is intended to be a drop-in replacement.
+The project keeps references to Semantic UI for that reason and because Fomantic UI intends to merge back into Semantic UI once active development of Semantic begins again.

 [![Build Status](https://travis-ci.org/shanecav84/fomantic-ui-sass.svg?branch=master)](https://travis-ci.org/shanecav84/fomantic-ui-sass)